dmacneill/GrapheneClassifier/README.md

 <img src="figures/exfoliation_examples.png" width=1000>
 </p>

 *Left: high-magnification image of exfoliated monolayer graphene.
-Right: low-magnification image of graphite crystals with varying thicknesses (from monolayer to 100s of nanometers) prepared by mechanical exfoliation.*
+Right: low-magnification image of the same graphene monolayer along with graphite crystals of various thicknesses (up to 100s of nanometers).*

 Depending on the material this search (colloquially termed "flake-hunting") can be quite time-consuimg, sometimes taking several hours.
 Many research groups have tried to automate the process, but so far no solution has been convenient or reliable enough for widespread adoption.
 The group I work in at MIT has also put efforts into automated flake-hunting [[2]](#2), and this project is a continuation of that.